EURODEO/rodeo-edr-profile/README.md

 The OpenAPI specification can be used to validate that a service is compliant with the profile.
 It could potentially also be used to generate client and server code in multiple programming languages.

-We want as few profiles as possible.
-However, if there is a need for more than one meteorological EDR profile, it probably makes sense to make separate profiles based on the data type, e.g observations, forecasts, radar etc.
+We plan to build a set of profiles roughly mirroring the data types handled by the [RODEO project](https://rodeo-project.eu/): That is, a separate profile for:

+- observations / climate data
+- radar
+- warnings

 The work is 100% open source and the goal is to have a community driven effort that can be used by everyone.

-Lastly, we want to make the job of implementing clients and servers compliant with the profile as simple as possible, and tools, examples reference implementations should help with this.
+Lastly, we want to make the job of implementing clients and servers compliant with the profile as simple as possible.
+Hence, we plan to build supporting validation tools and link to examples of clients and servers.

-## Tools
+## Links

+###

 ## Roadmap